AbolarinMary/LITA-SALES-PROJECT/README.md

-## calculate monthly sales totals for the current year
+ Calculate monthly sales totals for the current year
 ---

 ```sql